BryanJames16/RelaySpark/Docs/build.md

 ## 🔨 dotnet-build

-Job for building .NET application (.NET Core)
+Job for building .NET application (.NET Core).

 ### 🗃️ Variables
 - `DOTNET_BUILD_SP_PATH`: Path where the project or the solution file is placed.